 Here’s a video of the full session – including a pretty average University Challenge joke that I ran into the ground.

-Thanks for organising a great session, BIMA – especially Holly, Alise, Anthony and Rachel!
+Thanks for organising a great session on agency growth, BIMA – especially Holly, Alise, Anthony, and Rachel!

 And if you’re interested in some wider resources and recommendations: